tnelsonmiller/boston-map-react-app/README.md

 * Run npm install
 * Run npm start

+This app runs in the production build.
+To run in development find these commented lines in the src/index.js file and remove the comment marks to register the ServiceWorker: "import * as serviceWorker from './serviceWorker';" and "serviceWorker.register();"

 ## Credits

 I was able to complete this project from following the FEND Project 7 Walkthrough by Doug Brown, linked below: